French major & minor

 Requirement for the Francophone Studies major: Starting Fall 2021

 Francophone studies majors are strongly encouraged to spend a semester, studying in a university in Bordeaux with the SLU program in the spring.
-The Bordeaux program is open to all level of French (from beginners to advance students).
-At the university of Bordeaux, students may take courses in Art History, Economics, sciences, French and Francophone Literature, Government (at the Sciences politiques school) and African Studies; all courses are taught in French and some of them are taught in English (for beginners in French).
+The Bordeaux program is open to all levels of French (from beginners to advanced students).
+At the University of Bordeaux, students may take courses in Art History, Economics, sciences, French and Francophone Literature, Government (at the Sciences politiques school), and African Studies; all courses are taught in French and some of them are taught in English (for beginners in French).

 In the fall, students can go to Rennes through CIEE program (see the CIIS website for more information) and they may receive credits toward their Francophone studies major/minor.

 The major consists of ten courses at the 103 level or above.
 One of the 10 courses can be a cultural course related to the field taken in English through the World Languages Dept.

 A Francophone studies minor consists of six courses at the 101 level or beyond.